agency-ai-solutions/mcp-tools-deployment-template/README.md

 4. Click Deploy.

 In case of issues, you can check logs on railway by clicking on the latest deployment and then clicking on the "Logs" tab.

+This template will keep your servers cold, so you are not paying for anything when not using them!

 ## Step 4: Copy Your Railway Deployment URL